Board-level technology leadership · Production AI

 Fractional CTO — London & UK

-Senior technical leadership for founders in the stage where technology decisions start to feel genuinely dangerous.
-Not a consultant writing reports.
-Not a full-time CTO you cannot yet justify.
-Embedded technical ownership for two to three days a week, until the internal team is ready to take the role on themselves.
+A fractional CTO who still ships.
+Senior technical leadership for founders in the stage where technology decisions start to feel genuinely dangerous — and where "AI strategy" needs to mean working systems in production, not another slide deck.
+Embedded ownership two days a week, until your internal team is ready to take the role on themselves.

 When a Fractional CTO Makes Sense